joshjung/deliverance-star/book.md

 [4]:Doctrine is a word used in Christian religious settings to refer to religious claims.
 “Correct doctrine” implies accuracy in teaching, although proving which claims are accurate is oftentimes futile.[/4]

 We spent a lot of time in Bible study, and I began developing some skill in Bible interpretation.
-I began to use read Bible commentaries and learned about historical protestant theologians.
+I began to use Bible commentaries and learned about historical protestant theologians.
 I was drawn into frequent, deep discussions on topics like soteriology (the study of salvation), eschatology (the study of the end times), and which passages of the Bible were allegorical or literal.

 Studying these things was interesting, but I had this nagging feeling that we were missing out on real interactions from the spiritual realm.
 Where were these angels and demons and miracles and supernatural events that the Bible speaks of?